denivladislav/frontend-project-lvl1/README.md

 ```

 ## Games
 In every game after greeting player has to give an answer to a certain question.
 In order to win player has to give three correct answers in a row.
-If the answer is incorrect, the game ends.
+If the answer is incorrect, the game ends and player has to start again.

 ### brain-even
 Player has to answer whether the given number is even or not.